-Join us on April 10 for the 2026 Veterans Clinic Symposium, Show-Me Access: Legal Advocacy for Rural Veterans at the University of Missouri School of Law.
-This event will bring together attorneys, community leaders, and veteran advocates to explore innovative ways to expand legal access for veterans in rural areas.
-Registration is now open!
+The 2026 Veterans Clinic Symposium, Show-Me Access: Legal Advocacy for Rural Veterans at the University of Missouri School of Law took place on April 10, 2026, with more than 400 people attending in-person & online.
+The event brought together attorneys, community leaders, and veteran advocates to explore innovative ways to expand legal access for veterans in rural areas.

 Symposium Information